 My mom wants me to make sure I note the great service we received.
 She had dropped something down the drain and the engineer/maintenance worker came so quickly to retrieve it.
 She was shocked by how quick and efficient they were and not expecting a tip, but just doing their job.

 I had three sort of negatives with the hotel, but they wouldn’t deter me from staying here again or recommending this property.
 The first and main one was I tried ordering room service Sunday night.
-When calling I asked with the specific dish was vegan and was assured it was.
+When calling I asked if a specific dish was vegan and was assured it was.
 When it was delivered it had a side of mayo (okay I don’t have to use that), but then it was covered in cheese.
 I called back and she said they would remake it vegan.
 When it came to be delivered the second time I was greeted to no mayo or cheese, but the attendee told me the chef had said it wasn’t prepared vegan.
 That was an eye roll moment especially as they didn’t have any other vegan options on the menu except fries.
 At that point on a Sunday night it was too late to have anything else delivered either.
 The second negative, was that our room wasn’t turned over after the first night.
 We had placed the sign to make up the room, but it must have been misread as do not disturb.
-Not a big deal, but then when they did make up the room after the second day they left an extra sheet.
+Not a big deal, but then when they did make up the room after the second day they left an extra sheet around the room.
 The attention to detail just wasn’t there.
-Finally, the third con I don’t think is directly related to the hotel, the light rail stop was directly below the hotel, but it was so hard to get to and signage was so poor.
+Finally, the third con isn’t directly related to the hotel, the light rail stop was directly below the hotel, but it was so hard to get to and signage was so poor.
 I’ve found that this is kind of the light rails thing, not being able to find it or make it easy for riders, but as a hotel guest it should be easier to know how to get to the light rail and harbour side.
+Not spending a chunk of time roaming a garage.

 This is definitely a hotel you would want to stay at on a business trip to the city, but I also think it’s a good option if you want to get out of the center of the CBD.
 The value was great and the night’s sleep was awesome.